sourmash-bio/sourmash/doc/command-line.md

 memory-intensive `gather` step is run only on a small set of relevant signatures, rather than all the signatures in the database.

-## `sourmash tax` subcommands for integrating taxonomic information
+## `sourmash tax` subcommands for integrating taxonomic information into gather results

 The sourmash `tax` or `taxonomy` commands integrate taxonomic information into the results of `sourmash gather`.
 All `tax` commands